 Since plastic is pretty much everywhere in my home, I make sure to keep them away from my dogs.
-However, as dogs can be strategically creative at being naughty, it’s not too surprising that they sometimes get their paws on it.
+However, I’m aware that dogs can be strategically creative at being naughty, so it’s not too surprising that they sometimes get their paws on it.

 Let’s clear something up really quickly: Dogs should never ever consume plastic.
 When a dog eats plastic, bad things can happen.

 I’ve gathered important things you should know about in such situations.
 Here’s exactly what to do if your dog ate plastic.

-What Are The Symptoms Of Your Dog Eating Plastic?
+What Are The Symptoms that Your Dog Ate Plastic?

 Some dogs will pass the plastic after they’ve eaten it and have no effect on them.
 For others, worse things can happen especially to the dog’s stomach.
 If you are unsure whether or not your dog swallowed plastic, you’ll want to be on the lookout for the following symptoms:

 - Severe fatigue